ManKind07/BlackJackBuild/README.md

 3. **Player Turn**: Players decide whether to "Hit" (draw another card) or "Stop" (end their turn).
 4. **Game Resolution**: The game determines which players have won and calculates payouts based on their final scores.

-## Future Improvements

-- **Graphical User Interface (GUI)**: Transition from console-based interaction to a graphical interface using libraries such as Tkinter or Pygame.
-- **Advanced Game Features**: Add more BlackJack features like splitting hands, doubling down, and more complex betting options.
-- **Code Refactoring**: Improve code organization and readability by incorporating functions and classes.
-- **Error Handling**: Enhance error handling and user input validation to ensure a smoother gameplay experience.

 ## Contributing

 Feel free to fork the repository, make improvements, and submit pull requests.
 Contributions and suggestions are welcome!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---